 To potentially explain the knowledge advantage gap, we analyze agent behavior by measuring how often externalized reasoning traces mention entities not observed during page navigation.
 For example, when tasked with navigating to the Brussels metropolitan area, a model trace included the statement: \textit{``Ghent is in Belgium and likely links to Belgian geography or Brussels-related pages.''} We count the mentions of \textit{Belgium} and \textit{Belgian} as external, since they had not appeared in any previously visited page.
 In the SM setting, this rate is 0 by construction (and confirmed empirically).
 Meanwhile, in the RM setting, we observe frequent reliance on external knowledge: under the \textit{Links Only} condition, at least one external entity is mentioned in 48\% of steps for GPT-5-mini and 60\% for Gemini-2.0-Flash.
 Expanding access to \textit{Content + Links} reduces these rates to 35\% and 15\%, respectively.
 Without page content, RM models tend to fall back on stored factual knowledge.
 In contrast, SM-like settings (where information is novel) offer only limited scope for fallback.
 This points to an opportunity to design agentic systems that both remain effective and efficiently acquire the necessary background knowledge.

-\xhdr{Insights and Future Work} The parallelism of \datasetname~enables controlled comparisons that isolate different aspects of model behavior.
+\xhdr{Insights enabled by \datasetname} The parallelism of \datasetname~enables controlled comparisons that isolate different aspects of model behavior.
 For example, it can allow us to ask when models take longer reasoning paths in the absence of recall or whether (and under what conditions) error types shift.
 It also makes it possible to investigate which system-level factors (such as retrieval quality in QA) and which core LM capabilities (as measured by reasoning or agentic benchmarks) lead to narrower or wider knowledge advantage gaps.
 In our experiments, we studied knowledge integration through retrieval, both in single-step RAG and when interleaved with chain-of-thought or agentic workflows.
 These methods improved performance but did not fully eliminate the knowledge advantage gap.
-In QA we see that it is a problem about knowledge acquisition (i.e., obtaining the all relevant documents) but additional thinking (e.g., CoT) can help.
-Meanwhile in page navigation, even when models have the same content available, their is a gap as factual knowledge enables shortcuts.
+In QA, we see that it is a problem about knowledge acquisition (i.e., obtaining all the relevant documents), but additional thinking (e.g., CoT) can help.
+Meanwhile, in page navigation, even when models have the same content available, there is a gap as factual knowledge enables shortcuts.
 Beyond our case study results, \datasetname~allows researchers to examine alternative integration schemes.
 For example, in page navigation, what if models are integrated with retrieval to better plan their navigation?
 To what extent do long-context methods, where models must synthesize and retain relevant information without retrieval~\citep{hsieh2024ruler}, or multi-agent workflows~\citep{Du2024Debate}, where group discussion and feedback shape integration, can help with knowledge augmentation?